Stranmor/gemini-proxy-key-rotation-rust/docs/CONFIGURATION_ARCHITECTURE.md

 ```

 ## 🔄 How It Works

+### Tokenizer Lifecycle (Fail-Fast vs Fallback)

+- On production startup, tokenizer initialization is mandatory.
+Any failure results in an immediate startup error (fail-fast).
+- In test/dev environments, if the tokenizer cannot be fetched/initialized, the application installs a minimal fallback (whitespace, WordLevel) to enable local testing.

+### Token Limit Guardrails

+- If `server.max_tokens_per_request` is set:
+  - The proxy computes the request token count with the shared tokenizer before forwarding.
+  - Requests exceeding the limit are rejected with a `RequestTooLarge` application error.
+  - Metrics emitted:
+    - `request_token_count` (histogram) — records calculated token counts per request
+    - `token_limit_blocks_total` (counter) — increments on each limit-based rejection
+- If unset, a safe default (e.g., 250,000) is used internally; adjust per deployment needs.

 1. **Application reads config.yaml** and uses `server.port: 4806`
 2. **Docker maps ports**: `localhost:4806 -> container:4806`